 Why Limus® Clear?

-Ammonia is a pollutant, which is currently being targeted by the government’s ‘Clean Air Strategy’.
-Currently, the Code of Good Agricultural Practice (COGAP) for reducing ammonia emissions supports the use of urease inhibitors with urea-based fertilisers.
+Ammonia is an air pollutant, which is currently being targeted by the government’s ‘Clean Air Strategy’.
+The Code of Good Agricultural Practice (COGAP) for reducing ammonia emissions supports the use of urease inhibitors with urea-based fertilisers as one way of reducing ammonia.
 In the future, legislation may be introduced which makes this use compulsory.